NeonilaH/Javascript/SoloLearn.md

 You are working on a Contact Manager app.
 You have created the contact object constructor, which has two arguments, name and number.
 You need to add a print() method to the object, which will output the contact data to the console in the following format: name: number
 The given code declares two objects and calls their print() methods.
-Complete the code by defining the print() method for the objects.*/
+Complete the code by defining the print() method for the objects.
 ```js
 function contact(name, number) {
     this.name = name;